volver-13/sonar-auth-aad/README.md

 | sonar.auth.aad.loginStrategy        | Login generation strategy      | When the login strategy is set to '**Unique**', the user's login will be auto-generated the first time so that it is unique.
 When the login strategy is set to '**Same as Azure AD login**', the user's login will be the Azure AD login.
 This last strategy allows, when changing the authentication provider, to keep existing users if logins from a new provider are the same as Azure AD). | Unique        |

 ### Groups Syncronization

+This feature was introduced in the 1.1-RC1 version of the plugin.

 ![Groups sync Settings](./_img/groups_sync_settings.png)